w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 Depending on what software you are using to access your account, there are various ways to back up and restore your account.
 It is a good idea to back your information up and keep it in a secure place.
-Note that in order to recover an account, you should create your account according to the instructions [here](learn-account-generation.md).
 In general, as long as you know how you created your account, and have the seed phrase ([mnemonic phrase](learn-accounts#portability)) or JSON file (and password) stored securely, you will be able to restore your account.

 ## Polkadot-JS Browser Extension